You Don't Know Jack (Facebook game): Gameplay

-As a Facebook game, players are able to play one episode for free per day, plus additional episodes by gaining experience levels or completing certain achievements within the game.
-They can also use real-world cash to buy Facebook credit through Facebook to access more episodes.
-Real-world money can also be used to buy Enhancement boosters that increase the player's earnings for a limited number of games when they are used.
+As a Facebook game, players were able to play one episode for free per day, plus additional episodes by gaining experience levels or completing certain achievements within the game.
+They could also use real-world cash to buy Facebook credit through Facebook to access more episodes.
+Real-world money could also be used to buy Enhancement boosters that increase the player's earnings for a limited number of games when they are used.
 In August 2012, the game was revamped to include a token system, moving away from dealing with Facebook currency; tokens are earned along with in-game money for each round played, as well as for gaining experience levels, and then subsequently used to buy additional games beyond the one-free-per-day, Enhancements, and the like.
-This also allows Jellyvision Games to offer temporary discounts on these items, and plan to add more features to use these tokens.
+This also allowed Jellyvision Games/Jackbox Games to offer temporary discounts on these items, and plan to add more features to use these tokens.

-Specialty themed episodes were added in late 2012, which can be played for free while they are available or replayed later with tokens.
+Specialty themed episodes were added in late 2012, which could be played for free while they were available or replayed later with tokens.
 Similarly, in February 2013, celebrity episodes were added, where players would compete virtually against a celebrity guest, and typically featuring themed questions towards that; Rich Sommer was featured in the first such episode with Adrianne Curry appearing in a later episode, with further episodes planned to rotate on a monthly basis.

-iOS and Android versions of the game work exactly the same as the Facebook version, using the player's Facebook credentials to allow cross-platform, asynchronous play.
-Players are not required to log in through Facebook, but will be limited to playing against random opponents as opposed to friends.
+iOS and Android versions of the game worked exactly the same as the Facebook version, using the player's Facebook credentials to allow cross-platform, asynchronous play.
+Players were not required to log in through Facebook, but were limited to playing against random opponents as opposed to friends.

-In May 2013, they added a 'Deluxe Package' for the game, called "You Don't Know Jack Royale".
-For a small fee, this package allows players to play the game without ads, receive tokens & enhancements and earn two free games a day.
-The game has been recently revamped again to allow all plays of the game for free instead of charging a token fee for playing after the first game.
+In May 2013, Jellyvision Games added a 'Deluxe Package' for the game, called "You Don't Know Jack Royale".
+For a small fee, this package allowed players to play the game without ads, receive tokens & enhancements and earn two free games a day.
+The game was later revamped again to allow all plays of the game for free instead of charging a token fee for playing after the first game.